Parrot claims Olympic slopestyle title after battling cancer

 Su Yiming of China earned the silver and Mark McMorris of Canada used a strong final run to bump himself into bronze — his third straight one — and knock defending champion Red Gerard of the United States off the podium.

 It’s been a disappointing day for some of the U.S. medal hopefuls.
-Gerard couldn’t put the Americans in the win column just hours after the heavily favored Mikaela Shiffrin didn’t finish in the giant slalom, her best ski racing event.
+Gerard couldn’t put the Americans in the win column just hours after the heavily favored Mikaela Shiffrin failed to finish in the giant slalom, her best ski racing event.

-The 27-year-old Parrot was diagnosed Hodgkin lymphoma about 10 months after winning a silver medal at the 2018 Pyeongchang Games.
-He under went 12 treatments of chemotherapy over six months — a process he described as the toughest months of his life.
+The 27-year-old Parrot was diagnosed with Hodgkin lymphoma about 10 months after winning a silver medal at the 2018 Pyeongchang Games.
+He underwent 12 treatments of chemotherapy over six months — a process he described as the toughest months of his life.
 He steadily regained his strength.
 Along with it, his winning form as he earned Winter X Games gold medals in big air and slopestyle in 2019 and ’20.

+“I was going through a true nightmare,” Parrot said.
+“And just the thought of snowboarding was my dream at that point.”

 He was certainly at his best again Monday, performing one triple cork after another along the Secret Garden course that’s lined with a snow replica of the Great Wall.